VMI-ETH/newsletter/contents/Sep-2024/body.md

 * The Department Conference, which is the highest decision-making body of D-INFK.
 * The Studies Committee, which is tasked with matters related to tuition in the department.

-Joining the committees can be rewarded with course points.
+Joining the committees can be rewarded with credit points.
 It is also a great way to get to know how the department works.
-If you are interested, please let us know.
+If you are interested, please contact us.

 ## 📅 Upcoming Events